-The command is initiated by driving the CS# pin low and shifting the command code "90H" followed by a 24-bit address (A23-A0) of 000000H.
-After which, the Manufacturer ID and the Device ID are shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 23.
-If the 24-bit address is initially set to 000001H, the Device ID will be read first.
+The Read Manufacturer/Device ID instruction is very similar to the Release from Power-down / Device ID instruction.
+The instruction is initiated by driving the /CS pin low and shifting the instruction code "90h" followed by a 24-bit address (A23-A0) of 000000h.
+After which, the Manufacturer ID for Giantec (C4h) and the Device ID are shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 24.
+The Device ID values for the GT25Q64A-S are listed in Manufacturer and Device Identification table.
+The instruction is completed by driving /CS high.

-Figure 24a.
+Figure 24.
 Read Manufacture ID/ Device ID Sequence Diagram for SPI Mode